-I became a drummer and percussionist in my junior high school years in the 1960s and beyond, though my playing curtailed considerably after high school.
+I became a drummer and percussionist in my junior high school years in the 1960s, though my playing curtailed considerably after high school.
 When I entered Northwestern University as a freshman in the early 1970s, I pursued studies in electrical engineering and psychoacoustics that gave me a foundation in audio systems design, with a goal of becoming an acoustic engineer with special focus on loudspeaker design.
 During the summer of my junior year at Northwestern, I interned at a major Chicago area recording studio: Paragon Studios.

 Long before I began my graduate education in Oregon in the 1980s, I became passionate about being a music educator and historian.
 Northwestern University has a wonderful School of Music, and I made a special effort to attend events there whenever I had time to.
 I also heard several concerts of the Chicago Symphony Orchestra and performances at the Lyric Opera in Chicago.
 For jazz, I frequented the Jazz Showcase and the Amazingrace Coffeehouse in Evanston.

 Between 1974 and 1980, I had the privilege of managing the largest jazz and popular music university library sound recording archive in the U.S. at Northwestern University.
 This library collection was utilized as an educational feature at Northwestern’s jazz studies program.
 I attribute much of my music educational history beginnings to this period of my life.
 One of my memories from these years is my trip to visit the renowned Berklee College of Music in Boston.

 Sharing my love for music here is a very big deal for me!